 - The language of Ansible Automation is easy to read.
 No special coding skills are needed.
-Your staff can start automating immediately. - You do not need to install agents on servers, deploy expensive management appliances, or change your existing infrastructure. - Ansible Automation uses standard communication mechanisms already in place on enterprise networks, such as secure shell (SSH) and Windows Remote Management (WinRM). - No agents are required to be added to standard builds.
+Your staff can start automating immediately. - You do not need to install agents on servers, deploy expensive management appliances, or change your existing infrastructure. - Ansible Automation uses standard communication mechanisms already in place on enterprise networks, such as SSH and WinRM. - No agents are required to be added to standard builds.